 When Russell talks about meaning, he does not identify meaning with grammar; those are different concepts, different topics, for him.
 Russell distinguishes between the "psychological meaning" and "logical meaning" of a word, and says that he is only interested in the latter.
 Likewise Wittgenstein: "Now if for an expression to convey a meaning means for it to be accompanied by or to produce certain experiences, our expression may have all sorts of meanings, and I don't wish to say anything about them."
-(The Blue Book p.
+(BB p.
 65)

-But should we say that Wittgenstein's "meaning is [for a large class of cases] use" versus "pointing to its bearer" distinction (PI § 43) is the same as Russell's "meaning" versus "denoting" distinction or indeed as Frege's "sense" versus "reference" distinction?
+But should we say that Wittgenstein's "meaning is [for a large class of cases] use in the language" versus "pointing to its bearer" distinction (PI § 43) is the same as Russell's "meaning" versus "denoting" distinction or indeed as Frege's "sense" versus "reference" distinction?
 But, I think, by 'meaning' in his meaning-denoting distinction Russell means "psychological meaning", whereas whatever thing is denoted (A proposition is not composed of words, but [somehow; he does not say how] of the things the words denote) is the "logical meaning" (Chapter iv, § 51, p.
 47).
 But that is not what Wittgenstein meant by 'meaning' [clearly at least after the TLP]: 'use' does not mean the "psychological meaning", nor is the meaning of a name the thing it denotes (According to Russell in the proposition 'I met a man in the street' the man I met [that thing itself] is the "logical meaning" of the word 'man' in this instance); Russell's distinction was not Wittgenstein's.

 Might we not ask: "How similar must A be to B before we say that A is the same as B?"
 'The same' [identical] and 'similar' [alike] are different concepts.
 If two notions are similar, then they are alike in some ways -- but also dis-alike in other ways.
 In the cases of Russell versus Wittgenstein's jargon, do we want to point more [emphasize more] the differences or the likenesses?